bravesoftdz/Standard-modular-program/README.md

 Program 1 -> "FILES TO SYNC \ n ... \ n ..." -> Program 2 <br>
 Program 2 -> "GOOD" -> Program 1

-* Program 1 Program file name passed 2, program 2 Download the file to your smartphone, send the program status 1 successful download, the program 1 delete the downloaded file.
+* The podcast manager sended file names of the downloaded files to the smartphone synchronization program, the smartphone synchronization program downloaded the files to the smartphone and sent the status of a successful download, the podcast manager deleted the downloaded files.

-<b>Example in Delphi 7 with processing WM_COPYDATA</b><br>
+####Example in Delphi 7 with processing WM_COPYDATA
-Receiving
+#####Receiving
 <blockquote>...<br>
-type<br>
-  TForm = class(TForm)<br>
   private<br>
    procedure WMCopyData(var Msg: TWMCopyData); message WM_COPYDATA; //Our function<br>
 ...<br>